Syracuse Orange men's soccer

-Syracuse Orange is the NCAA College soccer team for Syracuse University in Syracuse, New York.
-They are a Division I team in the Atlantic Coast Conference.
+Syracuse Orange is the college soccer team for Syracuse University in Syracuse, New York.
+They are an NCAA Division I team in the Atlantic Coast Conference.

 Syracuse is currently coached by Ian McIntyre who has brought the team to the National Championship, two NCAA Tournament College Cup, and two ACC Conference Titles in 2015 and 2022.
 McIntyre was named the National College Coach of the Year in 2022, the ACC Coach of the Year in 2014 and 2022, and the Big East Coach of the Year in 2012.

 The Orange won the National Championship in the 2022 NCAA Division I men's soccer tournament, defeating eight time NCAA Champions Indiana 7–6 on Penalty Kicks.